rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

-As you might notice, the first thing we do in the `resultOrThrow` method is calling a function called `ensureOwnerAndJoined`.
+As you might notice, the first thing we do in the `resultOrThrow` method is the `ensureOwnerAndJoined` function.
 The method is `protected` and defined in the `StructuredTaskScope` class.
-It's an utility method that checks if the current thread is the owner of the scope and if the scope is joined.
-Checking if the thread calling the method is the owner of the scope is important since we don't want the scope to escape the structured concurrency context.
-As we'll see in the next section, all the properties of structured concurrency hold if the structure of the code respect the structure of the concurrency, which means that parent-children relationship should be respected.
-So, if the scope escapes the structured concurrency context, calling the method `ensureOwnerAndJoined` will throw an `java.lang.WrongThreadException` exception.
+It's a utility method that checks if the current thread is the owner of the scope and if the scope is joined.
+Checking if the thread calling the function is the owner of the scope is crucial since we want the scope to stay within the structured concurrency context.
+As we'll see in the next section, all the properties of structured concurrency hold if the structure of the code respects the structure of the concurrency, which means that the parent-children relationship should be respected.
+So, if the scope escapes the structured concurrency context, calling the method `ensureOwnerAndJoined` will throw a `java.lang.WrongThreadException` exception.

 Finally, the complete code of the `ShutdownOnResult` policy is the following: